Building Trust in Physical AI

 Bridging the gap between high-capability AI and high-integrity deployment.

-I engineer the Safety DNA and integrity layers required to deploy high-capability AI in the real world.
-Since building a plausibly safe system is only half the story, I help your teams craft the technical evidence and argumentation needed to evolve prototypes into deployable products.
-This ensures that at-scale deployment is backed by a credible safety narrative.
+I architect the Safety DNA and integrity layers required to deploy high-capability AI in the real world.
+Beyond the technical architecture, I help your teams craft the argumentation and technical evidence needed to evolve prototypes into deployable products.
+I also help build the organizational capacity to develop and refine that evidence continuously.
+The result is at-scale deployment backed by a credible safety narrative.

 Embedding a scalable validation gradient into the development lifecycle.

-Most programs treat V&V as a phase that comes after development, a gate to pass rather than a discipline to embed.
+Many programs treat V&V as a phase that comes after development, a gate to pass rather than a discipline to embed.
 By the time it matters most, validation is too shallow to surface the issues that accumulated along the way, and too rushed to fix them.
+The right validation strategy matches the system's current maturity — enough to surface what matters at that stage, and architected to scale as the system does.

 I help you achieve Continuous Safety and Continuous Validation (CS/CV) by architecting the strategies, toolchains, and infrastructure needed to evolve V&V from early development to at-scale deployment.
-I apply the principles of Elastic Rigor — a methodology forged through years of leading high-stakes autonomy programs — to create a maturation roadmap that aligns technical and process rigor with development stages and use cases.
+I apply the principles of Elastic Rigor — a framework I developed for aligning technical and process rigor with development stages and deployment stakes — to create a validation roadmap tailored to your program.
 Safety is not a 500-page document on Day 1, nor does a warehouse robot need the documentation of a Boeing 747.
 The result is optimal development velocity, backed by absolute integrity.

-The technical problems in Physical AI are genuinely hard, but the organizational problems are harder, and ultimately more decisive.
+Organizational friction can slow, distort, and occasionally derail programs that have every technical ingredient for success.
 You can bend technology to your will through engineering discipline and iteration.
 Smart, highly opinionated people are less accommodating.
 I have seen how friction accumulates when autonomy development, systems engineering, safety engineering, and regulatory teams operate from conflicting formative beliefs, incentives, and priorities.
 Resolving this friction is not a people management problem; it is an organizational and process design challenge.
 I help build organizational structures and workflows with the same thought and rigor as the technology development itself.

-I work on retainer, giving clients ongoing access to my thinking and judgment rather than a transactional exchange of hours for deliverables.
+I work on retainer, giving clients ongoing access to my thinking and judgment rather than a time-bounded engagement with a defined deliverable.
 Engagements range from periodic strategic counsel to deeper involvement in product strategy, safety architecture, V&V strategy, and organizational design.

-I am based in India, bringing a perspective shaped by a decade in Silicon Valley and a decade before that in Stockholm.
+Based in India, I bring a perspective shaped by a decade in Silicon Valley and a decade before that in Stockholm.
 I work remotely and travel as needed.

-I work with a small number of clients at any given time, taking on engagements where I am confident my involvement will make a material difference.
+I take on engagements only where I am confident my involvement will make a material difference.

 If you are working on Physical AI or the technologies and infrastructure that enable it, and believe there is a conversation worth having, I would like to hear from you.